JanHerca/urantiapedia/output/wikijs/en/article/David_Glass/The_Significance_of_the_Sevenfold_Bestowal_Career.md

 The revelation of Michael’s life and teaching on Urantia is also of _local system_ importance in that, as a man with the sole assistance of his Adjuster, Michael engaged himself in a final struggle with Caligastia and Lucifer and officially terminated the Lucifer rebellion.
 Additionally, considerable changes in local system administration—most notably the assignment of a new local system sovereign, Lanaforge, to fill Lucifer’s vacated office— were necessary.

-The bestowal of Michael on Urantia was of _constellation_ significance in that, since the outbreak of the Lucifer rebellion, terminated during Michael’s Urantia bestowal, a Most High Observer, a Vorondadek Son from Edentia, has been of continuous assignment to the watchcare and potential emergency administration of our planet. [[UB 114:4](/en/The_Urantia_Book/114#p4)]
+The bestowal of Michael on Urantia was of _constellation_ significance in that, since the outbreak of the Lucifer rebellion, terminated during Michael’s Urantia bestowal, a Most High Observer, a Vorondadek Son from Edentia, has been of continuous assignment to the watchcare and potential emergency administration of our planet. <a id="a56_329"></a>[[UB 114:4](/en/The_Urantia_Book/114#p4)]

 Michael’s sevenfold bestowal career was obviously of tremendous _local universe_ importance because the one-billion year enterprise represents Michael’s required method of acquiring forever the supreme sovereignty of his own, self-created universe of Nebadon.